 Companion planting also minimizes maintenance by the gardener.
 Reduction of plant pests, particularly, eliminates the need for harmful pesticides or other chemicals.
 The result is a more organically grown garden with healthier fruit and vegetables.

 Kiwi Plant Companions

 Most kiwis need both male and female plants to produce fruit.
-They also can be expected to grow to about 15 feet long, so they need a strong trellis framework.
-They thrive in deep, fertile well-draining sun in full to partial sun.
+They also can be expected to grow to about 15 feet (4.5 m.) long, so they need a strong trellis framework.
+They thrive in deep, fertile, well-draining soil and in full to partial sun.

 Consider the kiwi’s growing requirements mentioned above before choosing kiwi plant companions and opt for those with similar needs.
 Some kiwi plant companions that fit the bill include:

 Kiwi companion plants aren’t just other fruiting varieties, however.
 Herbs work well in close proximity to kiwis such as: